matteolucchini1/Chromie/README.md

 you downloaded all the observations; you can use the variable source\_name to organize your data more easily.
 The variable obsid\_list should point to a file in the Obsid\_list folder with a list of NICER obsids (two files are provided as an exmple); this should be identical to the observations you downloaded.
 By default, the pipeline will produce two folder (Logs and Products) in the nicerdatadir path with all the products of the code.
+You will also need to set the correct path to the geomagnetic data folder in extract\_spectra().

 After setting up the path, Chromie runs through different modules to reduce the data from level-1 NICER files to publication-level products.
 Each module can be run independently, provided the previous steps completed succesfully.

 Set\_mkf() moves the filter files and sets up the path to these files correctly.
 Run\_nicerl2 produces cleaned level-2 Event files, from which extract_spectra extracts the time averaged spectrum.
 These are then rebinned (rebin\_spectra) and fitted with a simple